 and the long list of blog posts about this topic on Joan Strassmann's blog Sociobiology

-The Beinart lab welcomes inquiries from prospective postdocs interested in applying for external, independent funding.
-If interested, please send a research interest statement and CV to Roxanne Beinart (firstname.lastname@example.org) with the subject line "Postdoc research".
+The Beinart lab welcomes inquiries from prospective postdocs interested in applying for external funding.
+If interested, please send a research interest statement and CV to Roxanne Beinart (email@example.com).

 The Beinart lab is looking for motivated and curious undergraduate researchers to work on a variety of projects involving marine microbial symbioses.
 A background in biology, marine biology, computer science, bioinformatics, and/or ocean engineering would be appreciated, but is not required.
-If interested, please send a short research interest statement and CV to Roxanne Beinart (email@example.com) with the subject line "Undergrad research".
+If interested, please send a short research interest statement and CV to Roxanne Beinart (firstname.lastname@example.org).

 For general advice about finding a lab to work in as an undergraduate, I suggest reading Joan Strassmann's blog post "You want to do research but how do you begin?"